mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 ## Scripts

 ### `npm run test`
-Use Karma, PhantomJS, and Expect to execute any file in the app directory that ends in _test.jsx  Generates coverage reports using Isparta-Instrumenter.
+Run tests using Karma and Enzyme (created by the folks at Air B-n-B) Generates code coverage reports using Isparta-Instrumenter.

-### `npm run tdd`
+### `npm run test:watch`
-Run the same tests as `npm run test` but continues to watch your project and run tests after each save.
+Run the same tests as `npm run test` but continues to watch your project and run tests after each update to a test file.

 ### `npm run lint`
 Lints the project.
 Can be customized by updating .eslintrc and .eslintignore